Company Logo - Home Link

 The tracks remain and are yet another aspect of DUMBO that is a reminder of days gone by.

-For history buffs and train aficionados, you can find out more information here.
+For history buffs and train aficionados, read more about the JSC here.

 8 - Main Street Park

-So many things go on every day in this neatly groomed park with some shady trees but mostly open grass.
-Bring a blanket and laze for an hour or more.
+This neatly groomed park has a few shady trees but is mostly open lawns.
+Bring a blanket and laze with the locals for an hour or more.

 Main Street Park